SIGNOVA-X/frontend/README.md

 ###  Therapist Support & Emotional Wellness
 Many users silently struggle with loneliness, anxiety, or depression due to communication barriers.

-- SIGNOVA aims to offer:
+- SIGNOVA-X aims to offer:
   - In-app access to **licensed therapists** trained in supporting people with disabilities.
   - Mental health resources and empathy-driven care within a safe space.